jwood000/RcppBigIntAlgos/README.md

 ## Safely Interrupt Execution in **`quadraticSieve`**

 If you want to interrupt a command which will take a long time, hit Ctrl + c, or esc if using RStudio, to stop execution.
+When you utilize multiple threads with a very large number (e.g. 90 digit semiprime), you will be able to interrupt execution once every ~30 seconds.

 ```r
 ## User hits Ctrl + c